awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-2.md

 ### Cleaning up a service\-linked role<a name="service-linked-role-review-before-delete-service-action-2"></a>

 Before you can use IAM to delete a service\-linked role, you must first delete all Explorer resource data syncs\.
-For more information, see [Deleting a Systems Manager Explorer Resource Data Sync](Explorer-using-resource-data-sync-delete.md)\.
+For more information, see [Deleting a Systems Manager Explorer resource data sync](Explorer-using-resource-data-sync-delete.md)\.

 **Note**
 If the Systems Manager service is using the role when you try to delete the resources, then the deletion might fail\.
 If that happens, wait for a few minutes and try the operation again\.